usmanmusa1920/flask-unity/docs/example/create_models.rst

 In other to register our model, we are to open a sub project folder and open the **config.py** file we see there **(schoolsite/config.py)**, within create_app function in the file, we are to import our app models (**ExamQuestionModel**, **ExamChoiceModel**) that we want to register, above the method that will create the tables **db.create_all()** and we will see a commented prototype above it::

-  """ You will need to import models themselves before issuing `db.create_all` """ from sakyum.auth.models import User from sakyum.auth.admin import UserAdminView from exam.models import ExamQuestionModel, ExamChoiceModel
+  """ You will need to import models themselves before issuing `db.create_all` """ from flask_unity.auth.models import User from flask_unity.auth.admin import UserAdminView from exam.models import ExamQuestionModel, ExamChoiceModel
   # from <app_name>.admin import <admin_model_view>
   db.create_all() # method to create the tables and database